Introductory Tour of Julia

 Arithmetic operators

 Play around with other simple mathematical expressions.
 These are some of the main arithmetic operators, which you are likely familiar with: + , -, *, /, ^.
-Try using parentheses to control the order of operations (for example: compare the returned value of 3 + 5 / 2^3 and (3 + 5) / 2^3).
+Try using parentheses to control the order of operations (for example: compare the returned values of 3 + 5 / 2^3 versus (3 + 5) / 2^3).

 One that operator that you might be less familiar with is the remainder operator % which gives the remainder of a division.
 Try it out: